lpiob/mta-billiard/README.md

 About
 -----

-This is a billiard script, that was originally developped for LSS-RP.pl server.
+This is a billiard script which was originally developed for LSS-RP.pl server.

 Demonstration video: http://www.youtube.com/watch?v=vB5U1Sqy37U